BramVanImpeUcll/distributed-applications/exercises/9_distributed_elixir_exercises_complete/05_pingpong_games/assignment.md

 You should easily be able to horizontally scale your application.

-_Hint: You can register your genserver when starting it with start_link like so:_
+_Hint: You can register your genserver globally when starting it with start_link like so:_

 ```elixir
 GenServer.start_link(__MODULE__, :ok, name: {:via, :global, {Node.self(), __MODULE__}})